 “When people experience the level of speed, service and pricing we can offer, they will wonder why this hasn’t been offered earlier,” said Lightning Broadband CEO Jeremy Rich.

 “We use tried and tested technology along with some clever engineering to offer our services; which we’ll roll out wherever we find sufficient demand.
 We expect to become a national provider over the coming year or so.”

 Lightning Broadband’s technology involves providing a direct optical fibre and/or hybrid fibre + wireless broadband connection to the home or business user – bypassing the slower and aging copper wire connections that link most homes in Australia to the internet from their street.

 One of the key markets for Lightning Broadband includes the many apartment buildings and residential developments across Australia that at best only have ADSL+ connectivity.
 Lightning Broadband is able to easily retrofit these developments to bring them “up to speed” – and at zero cost to building owners, developer and body corporates.

 Lightning Broadband offers connection speeds of up to 1,000 Mbps – far surpassing NBN Tier 5 and dozens of times faster than the maximum speed of ADSL2+.
 The services are also low-latency; which is the measure of time delay from one point of a network to another.

 Another standout feature of the service is symmetrical connections; meaning the upload rate is the same as the download speed.
 Upload speeds are where the NBN falls down badly, offering just a fraction of the download rate.

-For home users, the company says it provides extremely competitive pricing and a straightforward, robust service offering unlimited data without shaping; plus a Voice over IP (VoIP) phone option.
+For home users, the company says it provides extremely competitive pricing and a straightforward, robust fixed wireless service offering unlimited data without shaping; plus a Voice over IP (VoIP) phone option.

 Commercial customers are supplied dedicated equipment and benefit from uncontended symmetrical connections; plus receive unlimited data, priority support and a range of other benefits.